Posted on January 1, 2018

 - You drove or operated the motor vehicle or vessel with gross or ordinary negligence;

 - Your conduct caused the death of another person.

 Vehicular manslaughter is punishable as a misdemeanor in the county jail for up to one year, whereas a felony carries up to six years in prison.
 Mitigating evidence can usually be considered to avoid a prison sentence and serve time in the county jail.
 However, depending upon your prior criminal history, whether alcohol was involved, and other aggravating circumstances, the prosecutor may argue for state prison.

 Additional aggravating enhancements may apply is plead and proven.
-For instance, if you left the scene of the accident or committed a hit and run, then the prosecutor will allege an additional five years.
-Consequently, your maximum exposure would be 11 years in state prison.
+For instance, if you left the scene of the accident – i.e., committed a hit and run, then the prosecutor will allege an additional five years to run consecutive to your underlying sentence.
+Consequently, your maximum exposure could be 11 years in state prison.
 Another enhancement may apply if you were under the influence of alcohol.